 250 micrograms of lead in dust per square foot on interior window sills

 400 micrograms of lead in dust per square foot for exterior floor and exterior horizontal surfaces

 Lead in Soil - 400 ppm (parts per million) in the child's principal play area, as well as bare soil

 CDPH: 1,000 ppm in all other areas

 Lead in drinking water - 15 ppb (parts per billion)

-Although there is no safe levels of lead, the Center for Diseases Control and Prevention recommends that public health actions be initiated when lead in a child's blood is five micro-grams per deciliter or more.
+Although there are no safe levels of lead, the Centers for Diseases Control and Prevention recommends that public health actions be initiated when lead in a child's blood is five micrograms per deciliter or more.

 Call me today to set up an inspection to keep you and your family safe from lead poisoning.